The Modular Group and Fractals

 and the Minkowski Question Mark.

-has been running for fifteen or twenty years
+has been running for over twenty years

-high time to make amends.
 The core idea of the dissertation

 is that the shapes of fractals are describable through Farey

-Fractions, which appear naturally through continued fractions,
+fractions, which appear naturally through continued fractions,

-subset of the Modular Group SL(2,Z),
+certain subset of the Modular Group SL(2,Z),

 which is a subgroup of the Fuchsian group SL(2,R), in